Simple tests to detect possible vision problems. Correct eye problems in time will avoid more complicated issues in the future.

 The aim of this test is to assess the range of visual acuity (central vision) in distant vision and in near vision, by using optotypes.

 Each optotype is designed according to the age or capacity of the patient.
 Some of the optotypes used include the optokinetic drum, the preferential gaze test, Pigassou drawings, the Snellen chart, numbers or letters.
-Other optotypes come in the form of an animated music video, which we call retinofilms.
-These are used in check-ups for younger children when measuring refractive errors (retinoscopy).

 Drawing by Madame Pigassou.